oleksandrhavryush/project-servlet/README.md

 ## How to Play

-1. Start the game by navigating to http://localhost:your-port/start.
+### Start the Game

-2. Click on the cells of the grid to make your move.
-Alternatively, restart the game at any time.
+Navigate to `http://localhost:your-port/start` to initialize a new game session.

-3. The game will notify you if there's a winner or if it's a draw.
-You can restart the game after completion.
+### Make a Move

-Enjoy playing Tic-Tac-Toe!
+Click on any cell in the 3x3 grid to place your sign (X).
+The game will alternate turns between X and O.

-## Dependencies
+### Game Outcome

-- Java Servlet API
+The game will display a message indicating whether X or O wins or if the game is a draw.
+You can restart the game at any time by clicking the "Start again" button.

-- JavaServer Pages (JSP)
+## Built With

-- jQuery (for asynchronous restart functionality)
+- **Java Servlet API:** Used for handling HTTP requests and managing sessions.

-## License
+- **JavaServer Pages (JSP):** Used for rendering the game interface.

-This project is licensed under the MIT License - see the [LICENSE.md] file for details.
+- **jQuery:** Used for asynchronous communication (e.g., restarting the game).